Modelling plausible scenarios for the Omicron SARS-CoV-2 variant from early-stage surveillance: Discussion

-Looking back in comparison with observation data known now, but not yet observed at the time, we can see that the model allowed a reasonable estimate of both the scale and timing of the Omicron outbreak and the likely utility, or lack thereof, of post-Christmas NPIs.
-In general, we can see that the landscape of immunity prior to a variant outbreak, if it has a significant transmission advantage, is much more important for modelling the dynamics of the initial outbreak than any shorter-term change in immunity or contact patterns after the outbreak has taken hold.
+A retrospective comparison with the observation data available after the analysis period shows that the model's projection of both the scale and timing of the Omicron outbreak and the likely utility, or lack thereof, of post-Christmas NPIs were consistent with the outcome data and therefore could be considered predictive.
+This indicates that for that time period, the landscape of immunity prior to a variant outbreak, if it has a significant transmission rate advantage, was much more important for modelling the dynamics of the initial outbreak than any shorter-term change in immunity or contact patterns after the outbreak has taken hold.
+We have shown that how a computationally intensive individually-based spatial simulation model was used under conditions of urgent, policy-relevant needs, and that this model provided robust advice to the Scottish government.
+Such an approach does come with some cost.
+The model complexity can make model alterations unwieldy, though in this case, this was mitigated by the availability of a dedicated software developer.
+It also is expensive in terms of compute time and resource, and this is exacerbated by the challenges of parameter inference with a large number of fitted parameters.

+Using this framework, further work could be done to improve the model's capacity to generate projections.
+A previous analysis~\cite{Wood2023} has identified the importance of finer-grained age demographics, household sizes, and student populations in determining the distribution of cases over the whole delta and omicron periods.
+Therefore the inclusion of these factors are likely to be important for the observed patterns that our model captures.
+Further work could be done to refine the simulation approach along these lines, however this lies beyond the scope of this paper.

+While similar conclusions could be made with more parsimonious approaches, our spatially explicit model would have been well set up to examine more refined interventions such as improving vaccination uptake in deprived areas, should there have been evidence this was merited.
+By building upon a professionally developed code base and with the availability of appropriate high-granularity data, we were able to provide timely advice to the Scottish government, on timescales similar to other teams, providing support for the development and utility of similar approaches in the future.